rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 `[jupyter|scheduler|worker].image.*` is updated with the RAPIDS "runtime" image from the stable release, which includes environment necessary to launch run accelerated libraries in RAPIDS, and scaling up and down via dask.
-Note that all scheduler, woker and jupyter pods are required to use the same image.
+Note that all scheduler, worker and jupyter pods are required to use the same image.
 This ensures that dask scheduler and worker versions match.

 `[jupyter|scheduler|worker].env` is required as of current release as a workaround for limitations in the image.
 _Will be removed in the future._

-`[jupyter|worker].resources` exlicitly requests a GPU for each worker pod and the Jupyter pod, required by many accelerated libraries in RAPIDS.
+`[jupyter|worker].resources` explicitly requests a GPU for each worker pod and the Jupyter pod, required by many accelerated libraries in RAPIDS.

 `worker.dask_worker` is the launch command for dask worker inside worker pod.
 To leverage the GPUs assigned to each Pod the [`dask_cuda_worker`](https://docs.rapids.ai/api/dask-cuda/stable/index.html) command is launched in place of the regular `dask_worker`.